simplicitesoftware/documentation/docs/docs/authentication/oauth2.md

 :::warning

-For historical reasons the names `google`, `microsoft`, `linkedin` and `franceconnect` are **reserved** as they correspond to dedicated connectors.
+For historical reasons the names `google`, `microsoft` and `linkedin` are **reserved** as they correspond to dedicated connectors.
 To use the **generic** OpenIDConnect connector you must use another name (such as the `myoidc` of the above example).

-The FranceConnect provider is a OIDC-compliant provider, its management as a dedicated provider has been kept in version 4.0 for backward compatibility but it **should** now be rather configured as a generic OIDC provider.
+The FranceConnect provider is a OIDC-compliant provider, its management as a dedicated provider has been kept till version 5 for backward compatibility but it **should** now be rather configured as a generic OIDC provider.
+It has been removed in version 6.

 :::